josipk/ScreenDraining/README.md

 ## ScreenDraining.asm

-Load "ScreenDraining.prg" file then copy/type this code:
+Load "ScreenDraining.prg" file (load "ScreenDraining",8,1)

+then copy/type this code:

 new